IgorCaetano/pt_br_verbs_lemmatizer/README.md

 ## Used by

-- This project is used in the text pre-processing stage in the **[WOKE](https://github.com/iaehistoriaUFSC/Repositorio_UFSC)** project of the Grupo de Estudos e Pesquisa em IA e História ("Study and Research Group on AI and History") at UFSC ("Federal University of Santa Catarina"):
+- This project is used in the text pre-processing stage in the **[WOKE](https://github.com/iaehistoriaUFSC/Repositorio_UFSC)** project of the Grupo de Estudos e Pesquisa em IA e História ("Study and Research Group on AI and History") at UFSC ("Federal University of Santa Catarina").